Bigerbes: Bundle gerbes

 Given a complex line bundle $L \to Y^{[k]}$, its differential is defined to be the line bundle

 Using the commutation relations between the $\pi_j$, it follows that $d^2 L = d(dL)$ is canonically trivial over $Y^{[k+2]}$.

 \begin{rmk} While we will mostly work with complex line bundles, we could equivalently take $L$ to be a principal $\bbC^\ast$ or $\UU(1)$ bundle.
-At times we will use these objects interchangibly without further elaboration. \end{rmk}
+At times we will use these objects interchangeably without further elaboration. \end{rmk}

-A {\em bundle gerbe} $(L,Y,X)$ as defined by Murray is equivalent to a {\em simplicial line bundle} on the simplicial space $Y^{[\bullet]}$ in the sense of Brylinkski and McLaughlin \cite{B-MI}; this consists of a complex line bundle $L \to Y^{[2]}$ along with a trivialization of the bundle
+A {\em bundle gerbe} $(L,Y,X)$ as defined by Murray is equivalent to a {\em simplicial line bundle} on the simplicial space $Y^{[\bullet]}$ in the sense of Brylinski and McLaughlin \cite{B-MI}; this consists of a complex line bundle $L \to Y^{[2]}$ along with a trivialization of the bundle

-over $Y^{[3]}$, which in turn induces the canonical trivialization of $d^2\,L$ when pulled back over $Y^{[4]}$.
-The trivialization of $d\,L \to Y^{[3]}$ is equivalent to the `gerbe (or groupoid) product' isomorphism
+over $Y^{[3]}$, which in turn induces the canonical trivialization of $d^2L$ when pulled back over $Y^{[4]}$.
+The trivialization of $dL \to Y^{[3]}$ is equivalent to the `gerbe (or groupoid) product' isomorphism

 which multiplies (composes) pairs of respective elements in the fibers $L_{y_0,y_1}$ and $L_{y_1,y_2}$ to get elements in $L_{y_0,y_2}$; the condition that the trivialization coincide with the canonical one on $d^2\, L$ over $Y^{[4]}$ is equivalent to associativity of this product.